Foreign automakers double down on China bets despite slowing growth

 Anthony Lau, Shanghai-based research director for consultancy TNS Sinotrust, said even strong single-digit growth in car sales in China is much better than in markets elsewhere.

-China accounted for more than half the total industry spending on new or expanded capacity last year, with plant investments worth $12.7 billion, according to an annual Canadian study of automakers' outlays.
+China accounted for more than half the total industry spending on new or expanded capacity last year, with plant investments worth $12.7 billion (8.5 billion pounds), according to an annual Canadian study of automakers' outlays.

 ADDING CAPACITY